Outsourcing Adjudication to Strategic Jurors: Selecting payments for correct adjudication

 Of course, we are interested in values of $x$ that are higher than $1/2$.
 This goal is directly related to asking for a high probability of correct adjudication.
 Indeed, as the agents cast their votes independently, the realized number of $T$-votes is sharply concentrated around their expectation and thus the probability of incorrect adjudication is exponentially small in terms of the number of agents $n$ and the quantity $(x-1/2)^2$.
 This can be proved formally by a simple application of well-known concentration bounds, e.g., Hoeffding's inequality~\cite{H63}.

 So, our aim here is to define appropriate payment functions so that a set of strategies leading to an expected $x$-fraction of $T$-votes is an equilibrium.
 We will restrict our attention to payments satisfying the condition of \cref{lem:simple}; then, we know that all equilibria are simple.
-We will furthermore show that all non-trivial equilibria are {\em symmetric}.
-This means that all agents use the same strategy $(\lambda,\beta)$ with $\lambda>0$ and $\beta\in \{0,1\}$.
+We will furthermore show that all equilibria are {\em symmetric}, in the sense that all agents cast a $T$-vote with the same probability.
+This means that there are $\lambda>0$ and $\beta\in \{0,1\}$ so that all well-informed agents use strategy $(\lambda,\beta)$ and all misinformed agents use the strategy $(\lambda,1-\beta)$.

-\begin{lemma} Consider the scenario in which $n$ well-informed agents have the same effort function $f$.
-If the payment function $p$ satisfies the condition of \cref{lem:simple}, then all non-trivial equilibria are symmetric. \end{lemma}
+\begin{lemma} Consider the scenario with $n$ agents, among which the well-informed agents use the same effort function $f$ and the misinformed agents use the effort function $1-f$.
+If the payment function $p$ satisfies the condition of \cref{lem:simple}, then all equilibria are symmetric. \end{lemma}